 So, based on the above formula, the ROE for Good Drinks Australia is:

-A Side By Side comparison of Good Drinks Australia's Earnings Growth And 7.1% ROE
+Good Drinks Australia's Earnings Growth And 5.0% ROE

-On the face of it, Good Drinks Australia's ROE is not much to talk about.
-However, given that the company's ROE is similar to the average industry ROE of 6.9%, we may spare it some thought.
-On the other hand, Good Drinks Australia reported a moderate 5.7% net income growth over the past five years.
+At first glance, Good Drinks Australia's ROE doesn't look very promising.
+Yet, a closer study shows that the company's ROE is similar to the industry average of 5.3%.
+Having said that, Good Drinks Australia has shown a modest net income growth of 9.6% over the past five years.
 Considering the moderately low ROE, it is quite possible that there might be some other aspects that are positively influencing the company's earnings growth.
-For example, it is possible that the company's management has made some good strategic decisions, or that the company has a low payout ratio.
+For instance, the company has a low payout ratio or is being managed efficiently.

 Earnings growth is a huge factor in stock valuation.
-What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
+This then helps them determine if the stock is placed for a bright or bleak future.
 If you're wondering about Good Drinks Australia's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

-Is Good Drinks Australia Making Efficient Use Of Its Profits?
+Is Good Drinks Australia Efficiently Re-investing Its Profits?

-On the whole, we do feel that Good Drinks Australia has some positive attributes.
-Namely, its respectable earnings growth, which it achieved due to it retaining most of its profits.
-However, given the low ROE, investors may not be benefitting from all that reinvestment after all.
+Overall, we feel that Good Drinks Australia certainly does have some positive factors to consider.
+Specifically, its fairly high earnings growth number, which no doubt was backed by the company's high earnings retention.
+Still, the low ROE means that all that reinvestment is not reaping a lot of benefit to the investors.
 While we won't completely dismiss the company, what we would do, is try to ascertain how risky the business is to make a more informed decision around the company.
-To know the 2 risks we have identified for Good Drinks Australia visit our risks dashboard for free.
+To know the 1 risk we have identified for Good Drinks Australia visit our risks dashboard for free.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.